MaSe69/dssb/md/20_Pandas/pandas_13_read.md

 ## Tricky raw data

-In practice, raw data seldomly comes in the format of our choice.
+In practice, raw data seldomly comes in the format of your choice.

 The delimiter might not be a comma.
 A comma might be expected to be the default in a comma separated values, but in European notation, decimals are written with a comma, leading to a mess on in a comma separated format.
 Further, there might be more 'leading' columns, e.g. having some well-intentioned text.